GogoRit/llm-inference-lab/docs/progress.md

 - Automatic fallback chain for kernels and device detection
 - Comprehensive logging with kernel backend status
 - YAML-driven configuration with CLI overrides

 ---

+## Known Findings and Limitations (as of 2025-11-18)

+### Llama 3.2 T4 Behavior

+- **Best throughput at batch size 1**: On Tesla T4, speculative decoding with Llama 3.2 achieves optimal throughput (8.45 tok/s) at batch size 1 with high acceptance rate (~86%).

+- **Throughput and acceptance degradation at larger batch sizes**: Both throughput and acceptance rate drop significantly at batch sizes 2 and 4 (throughput: ~5.0 and ~4.7 tok/s; acceptance: ~62-65%).
+This highlights that speculative decoding does not trivially benefit from larger batches on small GPUs like T4.

+- **KV append disabled in current runs**: All new Llama 3.2 T4 runs used `SPECDEC_ENABLE_KV_APPEND=0`.
+These represent "pure" speculative results without KV cache reuse optimizations.
+Future work will test KV append on CUDA for Llama 3.2 to measure potential improvements.

+### Baseline Mode Bug

+- **Status: FIXED (2025-11-18)**: The baseline mode bug has been resolved. `SpeculativePipeline._check_compatibility()` now properly handles `draft_lm=None` by checking for baseline mode and skipping draft model compatibility checks.
+The fix is in `src/specdec/core/pipeline.py` lines 567-573.

+- **Baseline results available**: Non-speculative baseline runs are now functional.
+See Phase 4A baseline results below for Llama 3.2 3B baseline performance.

+### Hardware Limitations

+- **All new Llama 3.2 results are T4-only**: All Phase 4A Llama 3.2 experiments were conducted on Tesla T4 (Kaggle).
+No A100/H100 runs have been performed yet for Llama 3.2; they remain part of future work.

+- **T4 memory constraints**: Batch size 4 experiments required reducing `max_tokens` from 64 to 32 to avoid OOM errors, limiting direct comparison with smaller batch sizes.

+### Acceptance Sensitivity

+- **Model-specific acceptance behavior**: Speculative decoding effectiveness is very sensitive to acceptance rate, which varies significantly by model pairing:
+  - GPT2 + DistilGPT2 (Phase 3D): ~39.8% acceptance
+  - Llama 3.2 3B + Llama 3.2 1B (Phase 4A): 62-86% acceptance (depending on batch size)

+- **Batch size impact on acceptance**: The Llama 3.2 pairing shows acceptance rate degradation from ~86% (BS=1) to ~62% (BS=4), directly impacting speculative speedup.
+This suggests that batch processing may not be the optimal strategy for speculative decoding on memory-constrained GPUs.

+---